akka/akka-persistence-jdbc/README.md

 Gitter | [![Join the chat at https://gitter.im/dnvriend/akka-persistence-jdbc](https://badges.gitter.im/dnvriend/akka-persistence-jdbc.svg)](https://gitter.im/dnvriend/akka-persistence-jdbc?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge) | Gitter

 ## Slick Extensions Licensing Changing to Open Source
-The [Typesafe/Lightbend Slick Extensions](http://slick.typesafe.com/doc/3.1.1/extensions.html) have become [open source as of 1 february 2016 as can read from the slick new website](http://slick.typesafe.com/news/2016/02/01/slick-extensions-licensing-change.html), this means that you can use akka-persistence-jdbc with no commercial license from Typesafe/Lightbend when used with `Oracle`, `IBM DB2` or
+The [Typesafe/Lightbend Slick Extensions][slick-ex] have become [open source as of 1 february 2016 as can read from the slick new website][slick-ex-lic], this means that you can use akka-persistence-jdbc with no commercial license from Typesafe/Lightbend when used with `Oracle`, `IBM DB2` or
 `Microsoft SQL Server`.
-Thanks [Lightbend](http://www.lightbend.com/)!
+Thanks [Lightbend][lightbend]!
 Of course you will neem a commercial license from your database vendor.

-Alternatively you can opt to use [Postgresql](http://www.postgresql.org/), which is the most advanced open source database available, with some great features, and it works great together with akka-persistence-jdbc.
+Alternatively you can opt to use [Postgresql][postgres], which is the most advanced open source database available, with some great features, and it works great together with akka-persistence-jdbc.

 ## Notice for Akka Persistence Query API